jaredloomis/Haskell-OpenGL/README.md

 <h4>Top</h4>
 - <b>General code cleanup, make it easier to use and clearer.</b>
 - <b>Framebuffer resizing.</b>
+- Create a FRP module, making it optional.
+(Elerea)
 - AI / Pathfinding (A\*?).
 - Chunks or other methods to allow for infinite terrain.
 - Do alot more `{-# INLINE #-}`ing.